ProjectEvergreen/greenwood/www/pages/getting-started/project-setup.md

 You can go ahead and try out both of these tasks now, and you should see Greenwood's default generated output, letting you know you've set everything up correctly.

-> _You can rename `develop` and `build` to whatever you like, but this is what will be used for the sake of this guide._
+> _You can rename `build` and `start` to whatever you like, but this is what will be used for the sake of this guide._

 ## Project Structure